equalizedigital/accessibility-checker/README.txt

 == Changelog ==

-= 1.7.0-beta1 =
+= 1.7.0 =
-Added: architecture to switch checks to scan via JavaScript
+Added: Enhanced architecture to enable checks to be scanned via JavaScript, providing more efficient and dynamic code analysis.
-Updated: color contrast check to use axe-core rule
+Updated: Improved color contrast check now utilizes the axe-core rule for more accurate and reliable accessibility testing.
+Fixed: Resolved an issue where the frontend highlighting panel was blocking user interactions, enhancing the usability of the interface.
+Fixed: Addressed a compatibility issue with PHP 8+, where the automatic conversion of 'false' to an array is deprecated, ensuring smoother operation on newer PHP environments.
+Removed: Deprecated the PHP-based color contrast check in favor of the more advanced axe-core rule implementation for consistency and improved performance.

 = 1.6.8 =
 Updated: system info to stop showing edac_authorization_username & edac_authorization_username